 Checkoff programs are mandatory participation programs under the US Department of Agriculture.
 These programs are funded through compulsory fees on producers of eggs, beef, pork and a multitude of other agricultural products.
 The programs and associated boards have received criticism in the past for a lack of transparency, apparent conflicts of interest, misuse of their funding and anticompetitive behavior.

-“A recent FOIA request uncovered some troubling emails between the American Egg Board and top executives in the egg industry,” Lee said.
+“Last year a FOIA request uncovered some troubling emails between the American Egg Board and top executives in the egg industry,” Lee said.
 “This was a classic case of Big Government and Big Business working together to squeeze out smaller rivals and squelch innovation.”

 The American Egg Board CEO at the center of those emails has since resigned, but questions remain about the board’s activities.